 What are the boundaries for race within the world of yacht racing in South Africa, in Ireland, in South Carolina, in the United States?

 Unfortunately, all over the world there is prejudice.
 I have felt it in Ireland and in the States, but not like when growing up in Cape Town.
-There will always be those who will judge.
-But it’s all about how we react to those judgments and how we let it affect our core.
+There will always be those who will judge, but it’s all about how we react to those judgments and how we let them affect our core.
 In the yachting world, it’s not as much about race, but economic snobbishness and jealousy.
 One cannot let it be personal.
 I just feel sorry for such people.

 You completed your trip in a homemade yacht.
 How did you learn to build your own yacht?

 From books.
 I got them from the library since I couldn¹t afford to buy my own.
 I made mistakes at first and fixed those that I could.
 I never quite finished building; I just kept running out of money and time.
 But there comes a time one has to say, “Enough, let’s go!”.

 A solo yacht race around the world must be a very solitary experience.
 Were you accustomed to such solitude?